STEM Graduate Student & Post-Doc Professional Development

-STEM graduate students who wish to become faculty must develop professional skills at the intersection of research, teaching and service roles.
-We study how STEM graduate students negotiate this professional development especially when it is often disproportionately focused on research training.
+STEM graduate students and post-docs who wish to become faculty must develop professional skills at the intersection of research, teaching and service roles.
+We study how STEM graduate students and post-docs negotiate this professional development especially when it is often disproportionately focused on research training.

 FUNDING